-Decimal odds are mostly used in central Europe, and could be considered the most easy to understand worldwide.
+Decimal odds are mostly used in Canada, and could be considered the most easy to understand worldwide.

 Fractional odds have always been a favorite in the UK, they can easily be converted to decimal odds by completing the fraction and adding a unit, for the stake.

 American odds are the ones used in the USA, also known as Vegas odds, and can be a little complex to understand for those not accustomed.
-Here we will illustrate an example with American Odds since we follow American sportsbooks and bet types like the money line.
 Our MMA Odds Archive holds all the information on past event odds from the most used sportsbooks.
 Use it to know odds offered on specific fighters, events and which bookie offers the greatest value.